andrewihab988/UiPath-Live-Config-Asset-Pattern/README.md

 }
 ```

 ### Step 2: Configure Your UiPath Project
-Now you can write normal text here and it should not be grey.

-### Step 2: Configure Your UiPath Project
-Now you can write normal text here and it should not be grey.
 Step 2: Create the Orchestrator Asset

 Log in to UiPath Orchestrator and navigate to the correct folder.